flame-engine/flame/doc/tutorials/space_shooter/step_4.md

 We now have everything set up, so let's write the shooting routine in our player class.

-Remember, the shooting behaviour will be adding bullets through time intervals when the player is dragging the starship.
+Remember, the shooting behavior will be adding bullets through time intervals when the player is dragging the starship.

 We could very much likely implement the time interval code manually, but Flame provides an component